Idomoo Signs Six New Insurance Carriers, Expanding Relationships With Other Market Leaders

 The insurance industry is taking note of the increasingly digitized world.
 Many of today's leading insurers are now using Idomoo Personalized Video to effectively communicate with their customers, driving satisfaction and sales.
 Personalized Video insurance campaigns have resulted in a 30% boost in retention and an 8x lift in conversions.

-This year, insurance providers such as 21st Century Insurance, Amica Mutual Insurance, Samaritan Ministries and Travelers all partnered with Idomoo to embrace Personalized Videos as part of their communications strategy.
+This year, insurance providers such as 21st Century Insurance, Amica Mutual Insurance and Travelers partnered with Idomoo to embrace Personalized Videos as part of their communications strategy.
 They join a client roster of more than 20 global insurance brands, including USAA, Zurich, Allianz, SelectHealth, AXA, Bupa, Liberty Mutual and AAA.
-The tech company also branched into new insurance verticals this year, ranging from pet insurance to healthcare sharing to professional liability coverage.
+The tech company also branched into new insurance verticals this year, ranging from pet insurance to professional liability coverage.

 Personalized Video supports clear, 1:1 communication at every stage of the insurance customer journey, from acquisition to onboarding to retention.
 For example, when onboarding a client, a data-driven video can break down the details of that specific customer's policy, proactively answering the most common questions carriers face from policyholders.
 As a result, Idomoo Personalized Video has reduced staffing needs for call centers by 25%.